 Goodwill represents the excess of the purchase price over the amounts assigned to the fair value of the assets acquired and the liabilities assumed of an acquired business.
-Our goodwill at December 31, 2020, 2021 and 2022 was related to our acquisition of Cheerbright, China Topside, Norstar and TTP.
+Our goodwill at December 31, 2021, 2022 and 2023 was related to our acquisition of Cheerbright, China Topside, Norstar and TTP.
 In accordance with ASC 350, Goodwill and Other Intangible Assets, recorded goodwill amounts are not amortized, but rather are tested for impairment annually or more frequently if there are indicators of impairment present.
+Also, the management has the option to choose whether it will apply the qualitative assessment first and then the quantitative assessment, if necessary, or to apply the quantitative assessment directly.

 Goodwill is tested for impairment at the reporting unit level on an annual basis (December 31 for us) and between annual tests if an event occurs or circumstances change that would more-likely-than-not reduce the fair value of a reporting unit below its carrying value.
 These events or circumstances include a significant change in stock prices, business environment, legal factors, financial performances, competition, or events affecting the reporting unit.
 Application of the goodwill impairment test requires judgment, including the identification of reporting units, assignment of assets and liabilities to reporting units, assignment of goodwill to reporting units, and determination of the fair value of each reporting unit.
-The estimates used to calculate the fair value of a reporting unit change from year to year based on operating results and market conditions.
-Changes in these estimates and assumptions could materially affect the determination of fair value and goodwill impairment for the reporting unit.